The Reasons Teaching Multiculturalism in the Classroom is Vitally Important

 Creating learning goals and objectives that incorporate multicultural aspects, such as ―Developing students’ ability to write persuasively about social justice concerns.
 Using a frequency matrix to ensure that the teacher includes a wide variety of ethnic groups in a wide variety of ways in curriculum materials and instructional activities.

 Introducing different ethnic groups and their contributions on a rotating basis.
 Talk about beneficial aspects of multiculturism in education!
 Including several examples from different ethnic experiences to explain subject matter concepts, facts, and skills.
 Showing how multicultural content, goals, and activities intersect with subject’s specific curricular standards.
+Here is another exciting unit.
+This time about an Inuit creation myth, adapted into a one act play, Sedna.

 Virtually all aspects of multicultural education are interdisciplinary.
 As such, they cannot be adequately understood through a single discipline.
 For example, teaching students about the causes, expressions, and consequences of racism and how to combat racism requires the application of information and techniques from such disciplines as history, economics, sociology, psychology, mathematics, literature, science, art, politics, music, and health care.